appwrite/appwrite/CONTRIBUTING.md

 For the initial start, fork the project and use git clone command to download the repository to your computer.
 A standard procedure for working on an issue would be to:

 1. `git pull`, before creating a new branch, pull the changes from upstream.
-Your master needs to be up to date.
+Your master needs to be up-to-date.

 ```
 $ git pull